brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

-<span class="label label-warning">Pay attension</span> Before version 2.0 the annotations must be already compiled into byte-code in order to use them as the aliases.
+<span class="label label-warning">Pay attension</span> Prior to version 2.0 the annotations must be already compiled into byte-code in order to use them as the aliases.

 ###MetaHelper